HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 !!! example
     If a content item is moved from the staging environment to production, and production has the relative URL option enabled, then all DAM references are returned relatively. <br>For instance, `/dx/api/dam/v1/collections/390e9808-a6d2-4ebe-b6fb-f10046ebf642/items/fd18083c-d84b-4816-af6e-583059c73122/renditions/7855bfae-d741-41f7-815f-d15f427a4da0?binary=true` even if we received the following from syndication: `staging.hcl.com/dx/api/dam/v1/collections/390e9808-a6d2-4ebe-b6fb-f10046ebf642/items/fd18083c-d84b-4816-af6e-583059c73122/renditions/7855bfae-d741-41f7-815f-d15f427a4da0?binary=true`.

-## Setting up staging for Hybrid deployments
+## Setting up staging for hybrid deployments

-The following sections also apply for Hybrid deployments:
+The following sections also apply for hybrid deployments:

 - [Configuring staging hostname](#configuring-staging-hostname)
 - [Configuring LTPA Token Refresh Time](#configuring-ltpa-token-refresh-time)
 - [Configuring LDAP](#configuring-ldap)

-### Creating the Kubernetes secrets containing the portal admin user credentials
+### Creating Kubernetes secrets containing the portal admin user credentials

 Run the following command on each environment to make the credentials known for staging: